vcuse/MixedRealityRobotics/README.md

 # Mista :sparkler:

 Experiment Goal: Evaluate the use of Mixed Reality as an alternative to control robots with precision
-- Developed for the GoFa™ CRB 15000.
+- Developed for the GoFa™ CRB 15000 with the Onrobot RG6 Gripper

 ## :card_index_dividers:	Files
 - `Assets`